ETSI

 A lightweight carbon fiber frame holds all the elements of ETSI.
 A mounted computer runs Windows and the ETSI control software, programmed in Python.
 The optics are sealed inside a specially designed 3D-printed case.
 An Andor Marana sCMOS detector and Teledyne Kuro sCMOS detector collect the light from the transmitted channel and reflected channel respectively.

-Further observations of dozens of objects have been conducted over the course of 2022 to 2024 by our faculty, graduate students, and undergraduate students, and the results are still in the works.
+Further observations of dozens of objects have been conducted over the course of 2022 to 2025, and the results are still in the works.
 Stay tuned!

 Publications